chriswongwk/citrixahv/installxd/installxd.rst

 .. note::

-  The **Secondary** network utilizes AHV's native IP Address Management capabilities to provide DHCP services that will be used by provisioned desktops and XenApp servers. # TODO: how to see IPAM settings
+  The **Secondary** network utilizes AHV's native IP Address Management capabilities to provide DHCP services that will be used by provisioned desktops and XenApp servers.
+To view the IPAM configuration, open **Prism > VM > Network Config > Virtual Networks**.
+DHCP settings can easily managed via Prism, and can be helpful in simplifying the deployment and management of large VDI environments.

 The workshop will not explore Citrix's AppDNA or App-V Publishing features, so both can be left unselected before clicking **Next**.